moduloTech/toolbox/README.md

+# Warning

+This readme file is only for the eyes of the Ruby On Rails teams at moduloTech.

+There are plans to update it to the rest of the world in a few weeks

+# To-dos

+* moduloTech gem
+* Comments
+* Merge requests
+  * How
+  * When
+  * What
+* Rubocop

 # Introduction

 Standardizing our development process and habits is part of our startegy to embrace a pleasant journey as any developper belonging to moduloTech should be able to think and write code in the exact same way as another one.